hmil/rest.ts/README.md

 const roseResponse = await api.addFlower({
     body: new Flower('red', 'rose')
 });

+// The response is fully type-checked out of the box! roseResponse.data.id; // type: string
 ```

 <sub><sup>*</sup>[axios](https://github.com/axios/axios) is the best cross-platform HTTP client for TypeScript out there.</sub>